ePages-de/epages-devportal/_pages/terms-and-conditions.md

 ### 1. Definitions

-Application Programming Interface (API)Application (app) - The API app is the connector between ePages and the developers’ service.
+App - The app is the connector between ePages and an external system.
+The app is allowed to exchange data between both systems.

 App Store – an online platform integrated into the ePages software that enables merchants to install apps to their ePages shops.